DuckBoss/JJMumbleBot/README.md

 - <b>Command Tick Rates</b> - Commands in the queue are processed by the tick rate assigned in the config.
 - <b>Multi-Threaded Command Processing</b> - Commands in the queue are handled in multiple threads for faster processing.
 - <b>Reconfigurable Command Privileges</b> - The user privileges required to execute commands can be completely reconfigured.

+## Notes
+- The Web Interface is currently an experimental feature.
+It is being refined but it is not yet ready for production in a large mumble server.
+It works fine for smaller servers but the current implementation has unnecessarily high network usage.

 ## Documentation
 <b> Please check out the wiki for documentation </b> <br>